minyee2913/bdsX-scripts/README.md

 ```

 ## 2913Module
-2913Module has send and listen some packets likes...
+2913Module has send and listen some packets and data likes...
 ```
 Modalform, get PlayerData By anotherData, textPacket(raw, chat, tip...), PlayerPermission and more!
 ```